phiryll/lexy/README.md

 * `time.Time`
   A `time.Time` is encoded as `Time.MarshalText()` of its UTC instant followed by its time zone as returned by `Time.Location().String()`.
-* arrays and slices of supported types
+* slices of supported types
-  Arrays and slices are ordered lexicographically.
+  Slices are ordered lexicographically.
 * maps of supported types
   Whether map keys are ordered is optional because of the sorting overhead.
 Encoding and decoding will be correct if unordered keys